tobHai/cdc-talk/slides.md

 - Robustness
 - Scalability
 - No modification of application code needed
+- Additional data stores can be added easily

 </v-clicks>

 <!--
   More robust than hand crafted solution
   Tested by the community
-  Application does not need to know anything about it (legacy modernization) -->
+  Application does not need to know anything about it (legacy modernization)
+  Add more data stores easily - simply consume events somewhere else -->

 ---